erikeldridge/app-quality-cookbook/tools/junit.md

 ## Motivation

-Tests for small, single-purpose pieces, aka units, of code are called unite tests.

 JUnit is a widely used framework for unit testing Java.

 Experience with JUnit can be applied to many other testing frameworks.